mapbox/pixelmatch/README.md

 - `threshold` — Matching threshold, ranges from `0` to `1`.
 Smaller values make the comparison more sensitive. `0.1` by default.
 - `includeAA` — If `true`, disables detecting and ignoring anti-aliased pixels. `false` by default.
 - `alpha` — Blending factor of unchanged pixels in the diff output.
-Ranges from `0` for original brightness to `1` for pure white. `0.1` by default.
+Ranges from `0` for pure white to `1` for original brightness. `0.1` by default.
 - `aaColor` — The color of anti-aliased pixels in the diff output. `{ r: 255, g: 255, b: 0 }` by default.
 - `diffColor` — The color of differing pixels in the diff output. `{ r: 255, g: 0, b: 0 }` by default.